rorymiles/HOOD_tools/README.md

 # HOOD_tools
-A couple of programmes to calibrate the hood and to run a test there
+A couple of programmes to calibrate the hood and to run a test there.

 You need the HOOD_CALIBRATION_DATA.mat file whatever it is you want to do.
 It stores the saved data for the calibrations.
 CALIBRATE_HOOD.m is required for calibration.